bymerej/tlevine-n.an/readme.md

 and the resulting files will be placed in `~`.

 ### Writing templates
-The templates have the personal information replaced with curly-brace-enclosed variables.
+"Templates" just are normal files with variables indicated by double-curly-brace-enclosed variables.
 For example, `.gitconfig` looks like this.

     [user]
     name = {{fullname}}
     email = {{emailaddress}}

+Here are the rules.

+* Variables are defined by a phrase enclosed in a pair of double curly braces.
+* One line have no more than one variable.
+* Variables can contain any character aside from a newline, so spaces and curly braces are allowed.